tlevine/dada.pink/notes/summer-2014-trip.rst

 I'm going to these places and visiting (these people).

 Copenhagen (Paula)
-    Tuesday, 17 June to
+    Tuesday, 17 June to Thursday, 19 June
 Solitude (Rob)
-    to 23 June
+    Thursday, 19 June to Monday, 23 June
 Near Berlin (Sabrina)
-    23 June to
+    Monday, 23 June to Monday, 30 June (possibly leave earlier) Delft
-Delft
-    to 6 June
-Brussels (Relearn)
+    Monday, 30 June (possibly arrive earlier) to Sunday, 6 July Brussels (Relearn)
-    6 June to
+    Sunday, 6 July to Sunday, 13 (12?)
+July
 Berlin (Annabel)
-    _
+    Sunday, 13 July to dunno exactly when
 Plymouth (Young Rewired State)
-    _
+    Thursday, 31 July to Monday, 4 August
+Somewhere around Dartmoor
+    Monday, 4 August to Wednesday, 6 August
 London
-    _
+    Wednesday, 6 August to ???
+Liverpool
+    ??? to ???
+Somewhere
+    ???
+Boston
+    20 July to ???

+And I have a flight from Manchester to Boston on 20 July, so I might go to the Lake District or something.

+Further scheduling is in the `schedule </schedule>`_.

 ## Notes for people I'm staying with
 Thanks for letting me stay with you!
 Here are some